ttimong/blog-posts/blog1-kmeans-clustering/final_model.md

 # Conclusion
 In the first iteration of K-Means clustering, 14 clusters were formed.
 13 of those clusters had extremely high returns and variance, stocks where no savvy investors would have purchased.
 As such, I have decided to conduct a second iteration on the remaining cluster, cluster `0`, that contains a majority of the stocks (1193 out of 1300 stocks).

 In the second iteration of K-Means clustering of the sub-cluster, 5 clusters were formed.
 As the performance of the clusters were fairly close, I have introduced a new metric, Sharpe Ratio, to better evaluate the performance of each cluster.
-From the Sharpe Ratio boxplot, it can be seen that cluster `0-2` was the better performing cluster as its Sharpe Ratio distribution was on the higher end.
-Since cluster `0-2` compromised of 257 stocks (still a fairly large number of stocks to study) and that there are some outliers in the Sharpe Ratio, I would like to take a more in-depth look into it, to see whether can I further narrow down to form a golden cluster.
+From the Sharpe Ratio boxplot, it can be seen that cluster `2` was the better performing cluster as its Sharpe Ratio distribution was on the higher end.
+Since cluster `2` compromised of 257 stocks (still a fairly large number of stocks to study) and that there are some outliers in the Sharpe Ratio, I would like to take a more in-depth look into it, to see whether can I further narrow down to form a golden cluster.

 In my third iteration of K-Means clustering of the sub-sub-cluster, 6 clusters were formed.
 From this last iteration, we can see a clear winner.
-Cluster `0-2-3` has the best Sharp Ratio distribution and that it has an impressive average returns of 24.0% and a variance of 5.0%, over the last 7 years.
+Cluster `3` has the best Sharp Ratio distribution and that it has an impressive average returns of 24.0% and a variance of 5.0%, over the last 7 years.
 I should focus my research on this cluster (57 stocks) and choose the best stocks to invest in, based on fundamental analysis.

+# Limitations and Assumptions
+1. The time period where there was a financial crisis (2007 and 2008) were not taken into account.
+2. The volatility of each stocks within a year was not taken into account as well.
+The golden cluster's annual return could have a low variance of 5% in the 7 years period, but there could be huge movement in the stocks within a year.